 It may be fun to see the chords and melodies for some of the DGX 660’s songs, but not the best presentation.
 In the same manner, using Yamaha’s XG song files for karaoke and play along, the lyrics for popular songs that are available are displayed on the screen.

 Looking straight down may be alright for learning the songs, but definitely not a good look for performance time.

 There are lot’s of other useful features on the DGX-660, but one that sets it apart from others in Yamaha’s portable digital piano line is the ability to connect a microphone into the keyboard for an amplified vocal performance.

 Plug a dynamic microphone into the keyboard before turning it on and have the volume turned all the way down.
 Three vocal effect presets which include dynamic processing and eq are included and can be edited based on your vocal style and needs.
 Yamaha want into surprising detail in this feature!

 I was unable to test this last feature for my review, but the DGX-660 can also be used with wireless devices such as tablets and smartphones that can transmit audio and midi data between the device and the keyboard.

 The Chord Tracker app is a great example of this: it analyzes your favorite songs on that are on your device and can transmit what chords are being used in the song so you can learn them more easily.
 It’s a great tool and the data can be transmitted to the display of the DGX-660.

-The DGX-660 is an overall great instrument.
+The DGX-660 is an overall great instrument, it really can be called one of the best digital pianos under $1000.
 It looks great and is built well, has a large number of features, great piano sounds as well as other instrument sounds, and is has some great forward thinking amenities with its wireless compatibility.